Mostarda di Cremona Frutta Mista is an unusual specialty originating in Cremona, in the Lombardia region of Italy.

 It is traditionally served with various foods such as cold boiled meats, hams, pork loin, roasted turkey, leg of lamb, cheeses, and game.

 They are used much the same way as chutney.

-Mostarda was invented in the 14th Century and was then called mosto ardente, or ardent must because it was made with grape must and ground mustard seed.
+Cremonesi invented their Mostarda in the 14th Century and then called it mosto ardente, or ardent must because they made it with grape must and ground mustard seed.

 Albeit the origins of Mostarda go back to the 14th Century, its use spread only in the mid 17th Century, especially among farmers in Northern Italy.

 The one made in Cremona uses fruit, mustard essence, sugar, and whole candied fruit.
 It is the most typical of all Italian Mostarda.
 They serve it traditionally with Bollito misto di Carne, a variety of boiled meats.